-- 1. Submit the academic grievance in writing to the Vice President for Academic Affairs or designee. - 2.
-The Vice President for Academic Affairs, after investigation may (a) dismiss the complaint if the grounds for appeal are not met or (b) rule that a grade change is in order. - 3.
-Optionally, the Vice President for Academic Affairs may, within ten days of meeting with the student and faculty member, form a panel of two uninvolved faculty members with whom the Vice President for Academic Affairs will review all appropriate material and rule on the appeal. - a.
+- 1. Submit the academic grievance in writing to the Associate Dean. - 2.
+The Associate Dean, after investigation may (a) dismiss the complaint if the grounds for appeal are not met or (b) rule that a grade change is in order. - 3.
+Optionally, the Associate Dean may, within ten days of meeting with the student and faculty member, form a panel of two uninvolved faculty members with whom the Associate Dean will review all appropriate material and rule on the appeal. a.
 The faculty panel may - i.
 Rule that the grade be changed; - ii.
 Recommend that the instructor revise course and/or grading requirements and re-evaluate the grade; - iii.
-Dismiss the case.
+Dismiss the case